mkleesiek/CarND-LaneLines-P1/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## License
+The contents of this repository are covered under the [MIT License](https://github.com/mkleesiek/CarND-LaneLines-P1/blob/master/LICENSE).